 The initial file in the chain is the connection monitor 924a-x and is a file containing initialization information and script to perform various operations, including the next file in the file sequence.
-The file, for example, contains the logic of munications initiation application (not shown) of the operating system.
+The file, for example, contains the logic of FIG. 11.

+The next file in the chain is the peers file, which controls and configures (e.g., provides setup parameters for) a communications initiation application (not shown) of the operating system.
 The communication initiation application is preferably a part of the connection manager.
-The communications initiation application effects, after the link with the network is established, communication with other nodes via the net- 5 work.
+The communications initiation application effects, after the link with the network is established, communication with other nodes via the network.
 As will be appreciated, in the Linux operating system the communications initiation application is known as the Point-to-Point Protocol Daemon or PPPD.
-PPP is the protocol used for establishing internet links over dial-up modems, DSL connections, and many other types of point-to-point 10 links.
+PPP is the protocol used for establishing internet links over dial-up modems, DSL connections, and many other types of point-to-point links.
 The PPPD daemon works together with the kernel PPP driver to establish and maintain a PPP link with another system (called the peer) and to negotiate Internet Protocol (IP) addresses for each end of the link.
-PPPD can also authenticate the peer and/or supply authentication information to the 15 peer.
+PPPD can also authenticate the peer and/or supply authentication information to the peer.
 As will be appreciated, PPP can be used with other network protocols besides IP.